-The Centers for Disease Control and Prevention updated its guidelines for wearing face masks during the coronavirus pandemic.
-They’re now recommended for anyone in public settings where staying 6 feet away from others is more difficult, especially where significant community spread is occurring.
-The CDC also now recommends mask use for children age 2 and older.
+The U.S. Centers for Disease Control and Prevention has recommended since April that people wear face masks in public settings where staying 6 feet away from others is more difficult, especially where significant COVID-19 community spread is occurring.
+The CDC also recommends mask use for children age 2 and older.

 “Our knowledge regarding COVID-19 is rapidly expanding.
 This allows us the opportunity to update personal protective equipment policies to incorporate the best evidence,” said Allison Suttle, M.D., chief medical officer of Sanford Health.
 “This proactive action will help minimize virus transmission from people who may carry COVID-19 but aren’t showing symptoms.”